Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Learning goals are organised to reflect a range of learning, but the goals in a student’s curriculum plan need not cover all five curriculum organisers.
 Learning goals are designed to build from awareness or recognition through to use and application of knowledge, understanding and skills.

-Each student’s QCIA curriculum plan is created and managed via the QCAA Portal.
+Each student’s QCIA curriculum plan is recorded and managed via the Student Management app.
 It incorporates:

 • eligibility criteria for the QCIA